5l1v3r1/Bookmyshow-auto-ratings/README.md

 # Bookmyshow-auto-ratings
-Bookmyshow Auto Rating Using Python
+Bookmyshow Auto Rating Using Python replace your email id with 14th line
-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter ems.py or ems
+Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter beast or beast.py